schlomo/sops-check/docs/design.md

 - How can we prevent the usage of certain trust anchors in the presence of others (mutual exclusivity)?

-To answer these questions for any given SOPS file, the `sops-compliance-checker` needs to be flexible enough to process a set of user-defined rules which indicate success or failure.
+To answer these questions for any given SOPS file, `sops-check` needs to be flexible enough to process a set of user-defined rules which indicate success or failure.

 ## Functional Requirements